dlite-tools/NLPiper/README.md

 packages, to install them you can install them all at once by running:

 ```
-poetry install --extra 'all'
+poetry install --extras 'all'
 ```

 Or only choose the ones that are strictly needed for your purpose, replacing `'all'` by the ones needed.

 Available options:
 - `'bs4'`